ihcsim/promdump/README.md

 * If using the Prometheus console, make sure the time filter falls within the time range of your data dump.
 You can confirm your restored data time range using the `kubectl promdump meta` subcommand.
-* To see if the restore completed successfully, compare the TSDB metadata of the target Prometheus with the source Prometheus to see if they match, using the `meta` subcommand.
+* Compare the TSDB metadata of the target Prometheus with the source Prometheus to see if their time range match, using the `kubectl promdump meta` subcommand.
 The head block metadata may deviate slightly depending on how old your data dump is.
-* Use commands like `kubectl exec` to run command likes `ls -al <data_dir>` and `cat <data_dir>/<data_block>/meta.json` to confirm the data range of a particular data block.
+* Use the `kubectl exec` command to run commands likes `ls -al <data_dir>` and `cat <data_dir>/<data_block>/meta.json` to confirm the data range of a particular data block.
-* Try restart the Prometheus pod after the restoration completed to give Prometheus a chance to replay the restored WALs.
+* Try restarting the Prometheus pod after the restoration to let Prometheus replay the restored WALs.
 The restored data must be persisted to survive a restart.
 * Check Prometheus logs to see if there are any errors due to corrupted data blocks.
-* Run the `restore` subcommand with the `--debug` flag to see if that provides more information.
+* Run the `kubectl promdump restore` subcommand with the `--debug` flag to see if it provides more hints.

 ## Limitations

 promdump is still in its experimental phase.
-It is used mainly to help with debugging issues, where data blocks are copied from one Prometheus instance to another development instance.
-Before restoring the data dump, promdump will delete the content of the data folder in the targeted Prometheus instance, to avoid corrupting the data blocks due to conflicting segment error such as:
+SREs can use it to copy data blocks from one Prometheus instance to another development instance, while debugging cluster issues.

+Before restoring the data dump, promdump will erase the content of the data folder in the target Prometheus instance, to avoid corrupting the data blocks due to conflicting segment error such as:

 ```sh
 opening storage failed: get segment range: segments are not sequential